Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model: Introduction

 \section{Introduction}

-The theoretical studies of spin glasses have been widely done\cite{KR, MPV}.
+The studies of spin glass models have been widely done\cite{KR, MPV}.
 The spin glass models have the randomness and the frustration.
-The combination of the randomness and the effect of frustration causes various interesting dynamics as well as the static properties.
-For the spin glass model, there is a problem that it is difficult for the system to reach equilibrium by using the Monte Carlo method, although the Monte Carlo method is known as a powerful method for investigating spin models.
-This study is related to overcoming the problem of not reaching equilibrium.
+The combination of the randomness and the frustration causes various interesting dynamics as well as the static properties.
+For the spin glass model, there is a problem that it is difficult for the system to reach global minima of the free energy by using the Monte Carlo method, although the Monte Carlo method is known as a powerful method for investigating spin models.
+When the system has reached the global minima of the free energy by the Monte Carlo method, the system is in equilibrium or the ground state.
+On the other hand, when the system has not reached the global minima of the free energy by the Monte Carlo method, the system is in non-equilibrium.